CartoDB/cartoframes/docs/local_development.rst

   cd carto-vl

-The local instalation of CARTO VL is explained `in this guide <https://github.com/CartoDB/carto-vl/blob/master/DEVELOPERS.md/>`__
+The local installation of CARTO VL is explained `in this guide <https://github.com/CartoDB/carto-vl/blob/master/DEVELOPERS.md/>`__

 Airship
 ^^^^^^^^